Scientology beliefs and practices

-The Church of Scientology maintains a wide variety of beliefs and practices.
-The core belief holds that a human is an immortal, spiritual being (thetan) that is resident in a physical body.
+Followers of the Scientology movement maintain a wide variety of beliefs and practices.
+The core belief holds that a human is an immortal, spiritual being (thetan) that is residing in a physical body.
 The thetan has had innumerable past lives, some of which, preceding the thetan's arrival on Earth, were lived in extraterrestrial cultures.
-Based on case studies at advanced levels, it is predicted that any Scientologist undergoing auditing will eventually come across and recount a common series of events.
+Scientology doctrine states that any Scientologist undergoing auditing will eventually come across and recount a common series of past-life events.

 Scientology describes itself as the study and handling of the spirit in relationship to itself, others, and all of life.
-Scientologists also believe that people have innate, yet suppressed, power and ability which can be regained if cleared of unwanted behavioural patterns and discomforts.
-Scientology is described as "a religion to help people use scientific approaches to self-actualize their full potential."
-Believers reach their full potential "when they understand themselves in their true relationship to the physical universe and the Supreme Being. " There have been many scholarly studies of Scientology and the books are freely available in bookshops, churches and most libraries.
+Scientologists also believe that people have innate, yet suppressed, power and ability; these abilities can purportedly be restored if cleared of engrams, which are believed to form a "reactive mind" responsible for unconscious behavioral patterns and discomforts.
+Believers reach their full potential "when they understand themselves in their true relationship to the physical universe and the Supreme Being."
+There have been many scholarly studies of Scientology, and the books are freely available in bookshops, churches, and most libraries.

-The Church of Scientology believes that "Man is basically good, that he is seeking to survive, (and) that his survival depends on himself and his attainment of brotherhood with the universe," as stated in the Creed of the Church of Scientology.
+The Church of Scientology believes that "Man is basically good, that he is seeking to survive, (and) that his survival depends on himself and his attainment of brotherhood with the universe", as stated in the Creed of the Church of Scientology.

-Roy Wallis of Columbia University describes Scientology as "a movement that straddles the boundaries between psychology and religion, [offering] a graded hierarchy of 'auditing' and training" with the intention of releasing the individual's full potential.